-Golfing in Grapevine, Texas should not be limited by foot pain this spring!
+Golfing in North Texas should not be limited by foot pain this spring!

 The barrier to a perfect golf swing could lie in your big toe.
 Or your heel.
 Or on the ball of your foot.
-The physicians at Foot and Ankle Associates of North Texas in Grapevine, TX, say these are the three areas of your feet most likely to cause pain that can ruin your golf swing.
+The physicians at FAANT say these are the three areas of your feet most likely to cause pain that can ruin your golf swing.

 Behind these pain-prone spots can lie stiff joints, stretched-out tissues and even nerve damage.
 But pain relief is possible and frequently does not require surgery.